ucsb-cs184-f23/pj-android-02/team/LEARNING.md

 ### Challenges
 1. Since Kotlin is relatively new, there are fewer resources to learn from.
 Java has a much larger user base.
+2. All of us have to learn a new technology